-Beef and noodle soup is the ultimate comfort food, combining tender beef, vegetables, and vermicelli noodles in a flavorful broth.
+Beef noodle soup is the ultimate comfort food, combining tender beef, vegetables, and vermicelli noodles in a flavorful broth.
 Made with a blend of fresh and pantry-friendly ingredients, it delivers homemade taste in a fraction of the time.

 What's great about this recipe